-Executive Director of the Gump South Pacific Research Station, Neil Davies is also a Senior Fellow at the Berkeley Institute for Data Science, and VP Science Director of Tetiaroa Society.
-Based in French Polynesia since 2000, his research focuses on sustainability science and how biodiversity genomics can contribute to a computational model of place.
-With the Island Digital Ecosystem Avatar (IDEA) Consortium, he is working to establish Moorea and Tetiaroa as the world’s best-known social-ecological systems.
+Executive Director of the Gump South Pacific Research Station, Neil Davies is also a Research Affiliate at the Berkeley Institute for Data Science, and founding VP / Science Director of Tetiaroa Society.
+Based in French Polynesia since 2000, his research focuses on sustainability science and cyberinfrastructure, especially how biodiversity genomics can contribute to computational models of place.
+With the Island Digital Ecosystem Avatar (IDEA) Consortium, he is working to support Integrated Democratic Ecological Action, while establishing Moorea and Tetiaroa as the world’s best-known social-ecological systems.
 After graduating in Zoology from Oxford University, Davies received his Ph.D. in evolutionary genetics from University College London and has conducted fieldwork across the Caribbean, Latin America, and Pacific Islands.
-He is co-chair of the Genomic Observatories Network and serves/d on the boards of the Western Association of Marine Labs, Tetiaroa Society, and the Genomic Standards Consortium.
-He is co-author of the book “Biocode: The New Age of Genomics” (Oxford University Press, 2015).
+In 2020, Davies co-founded the Blue Climate Initiative to advance ocean-related solutions to climate change.
+Davies serves on the board of the Genomic Standards Consortium and is co-author of the book “Biocode: The New Age of Genomics” (Oxford University Press, 2015).